NickyBleiel/discovery-sf/connect.md

 - 105 in-flight documents in Advanced plans

 These limits are subject to change.

+If you reach your in-flight limit, you should slow down the rate of your ingestion.
+One option would be to add an automated back-off mechanism with retries.

 ## Labeling and deleting documents
 {:# source_customer_id}